This post may contain affiliate sales links. Please see my full disclosure policy for details

-- Take a wooden spoon or another round object and poke holes over the top of the cake.
+- Once the cake has cooled, use a wooden spoon or another round object and poke holes over the top of the cake.

-- For the filling: In a small mixing bowl, combine the instant pudding with the milk and whisk together until the powdered mix is dissolved.
+- In a small mixing bowl, combine the instant pudding with the milk and whisk together until the powdered mix is dissolved.

-- For the topping: Place the mixing bowl and whisk attachment in the freezer for 5 to 10 minutes to chill
+- Place the mixing bowl and whisk attachment in the freezer for 5 to 10 minutes to chill

-- Pour the heavy whipping cream into the chilled bowl and use an electric mixer to beat the heavy cream on medium-high speed until the cream thickens.
+- Pour the heavy whipping cream into the chilled bowl and use an electric mixer to beat the heavy cream on medium-high speed until soft peaks form.

 - Slowly add the powdered sugar and continue beating on high speed until stiff peaks start to form.
 Spread the whipped cream over the top of the cake.
 Keep refrigerated.
 Serve with hot fudge sauce and crushed Oreos.